TurakhiaLab/panman/docs/index.md

 > **NOTE:** If output-file is not provided to <i>panmanUtils</i>, the annotated PanMAN will be written to the same file.

 #### Amino Acid Translation
-Annotate any node in a PanMAN with a custom string (nodes can be later searched by these annotations).
+Extract amino acid translations from a PanMAN in tsv file.

 * Example syntax and Usage
 ```
-$ ./panmanUtils -I <path to PanMAN file> --annotate <path to file containing list of annotations>
+$ ./panmanUtils -I <path to PanMAN file> --aa-translations --output-file=<prefix of output file> (optional)
 ```
 ```
-$ ./panmanUtils -I ecoli_10.panman --annotate info.txt
+$ ./panmanUtils -I ecoli_10.panman --aa-translations --output_file=ecoli_10
 ```

+## <b>Contributions</b>
+We welcome contributions from the community to enhance the capabilities of PanMAN and panmanUtils.
+If you encounter any issues or have suggestions for improvement, please open an issue on [PanMAN GitHub page](https://github.com/TurakhiaLab/panman).
+For general inquiries and support, reach out to our team.

+## <b>Citing PanMAN</b>
+If you use the PanMANs or panmanUtils in your research or publications, we kindly request that you cite the following paper: XXX